andi-makes/notes/notes/2021_09_04-Andreas_Kohler-arch_btw.md

 directory in WSL got deleted.
 I don't exactly know *how* it happened.
 But this was the moment where I said to myself: "Andi, time to switch to fucking Linux".
 And I did.
 And what can I say, I don't look back.

+*For that reason, the LIPO Charger Series will be a little bit delayed*

 # Once upon a time